Audley client Henry and his wife Rebecca traveled with us to Namibia, arranged by Africa Specialist Chris Yanasak

 To top it off, I am convinced that somewhere in his brain he was saying, “Ah, another set of tourists.
 I’ll put on a show for them.”
 He was pawing at the ground, grunting, jumping, and running up into the tree.
 He was a cat with a personality.

 And I can't fail to mention all the kinds of ungulates we saw.
 From deer to rhino to zebra, we spotted an incredible number of varied hoofed animals.
-It is an interesting feeling to be looking into the face of one of them, and suddenly realize that they are looking equally intent at you, with questions also swirling around in their head.
+It is an interesting feeling to be looking into the face of one of them, and suddenly realise that they are looking equally intent at you, with questions also swirling around in their head.
 These are intelligent animals.

 Mowani Mountain Camp